Unomattina

-Unomattina (also spelled Uno Mattina) is a long-running Italian morning television show, broadcast by Rai 1 since 22 December 1986.
+Unomattina (also spelled Uno Mattina, styled 1Mattina) is a long-running Italian morning television show, broadcast by Rai 1 since 22 December 1986, currently hosted by Massimiliano Ossini e Daniela Ferolla.
+The program is broadcast from studio 3 of the CPTV Rai in Saxa Rubra, Rome, and is broadcast from Monday to Friday.

 History

-The first-morning program of the Italian national public television, was created to counterprogram the successful morning schedule of Fininvest.
+The first-morning program of the Italian national public television was created to counterprogram the successful morning schedule of Fininvest.
 Its contents include news, weather forecasts, interviews, and talk show segments.
 The first edition was presented by Elisabetta Gardini and Piero Badaloni, with the segments set in Milan studios hosted by Alessandro Cecchi Paone and Sabina Ciuffini.
-In the subsequent season's various presenters alternated, including Luca Giurato, Livia Azzariti, Antonella Clerici, Maria Teresa Ruta, Franco Di Mare, Elisa Isoardi, Michele Cucuzza, Paola Saluzzi, Roberta Capua, Caterina Balivo, Eleonora Daniele.
-Since 1992 the program has a summer spin-off called Unomattina Estate.
+In the subsequent season's various presenters, alternated, including Daniela Ferolla, Luca Giurato, Livia Azzariti, Antonella Clerici, Maria Teresa Ruta, Rosanna Lambertucci, Franco Di Mare, Elisa Isoardi, Michele Cucuzza, Paola Saluzzi, Roberta Capua, Caterina Balivo, Eleonora Daniele.
+Since 1992 the program has a summer spin-off called Unomattina estate.

+Pope Francis's Phone Call

+On December 22, 2016, on the thirtieth anniversary of the program's first broadcast, Pope Francis telephoned to offer his best wishes for the milestone and for the upcoming Christmas holidays.
+He was the second pontiff to speak live on the phone after John Paul II, who on October 13, 1998, thanked the program Porta a Porta for the special on his twenty-year pontificate.